burggraf/sql-or-nosql/README.md

       where user_id = '54ebe7f1-a1ea-4837-97bc-c880914a3392'
          and date between '2022-01-01' and '2022-01-31'
    )
-as days group by date;
+select date, sum(calories) from data group by date;
 ```

 This gives us exactly what we want: